upnplib/upnplib/docs/README.md

     class UPNPLIB_API PublicClass
     struct UPNPLIB_API PublicStruct

 - For optimization with using `UPNPLIB_LOCAL` look at the [GCC Wiki - Visibility](https://gcc.gnu.org/wiki/Visibility).
+Usualy private member functions of a class are prefixed with UPNPLIB_LOCAL.

 ## Some references and 0ptimization
 - [Optimize String Use](https://www.oreilly.com/library/view/optimized-c/9781491922057/ch04.html)